CFerry96/Space-Battle/README.md

 Upon leaving the asteroid belt the marino makes a manouver to evade some of the ships who willl then collide with eachother and be destroyed.
 ![](Space%20Battle/Assets/Photos/Story%20board%204.gif)

+How It Works
-Using several different behaviours the sovereign ships willl pursue the marino while attempting to avoid the asteroids.
-Should they collide there will be an explosion destroying the ship.
+Using several different behaviours the sovereign ships willl pursue the marino while attempting to avoid the asteroids .
 The marinoo will follow a premade path through the belt.
 The asteroids themselves are suspended in space but will rotate in random directions slowly and will break if a collision occurs with a ship.
+The Cameras change with timed co-routines and in the end an all black UI image will fade in by changing the alpha value.